 Step 3: Choose Filters

 Filters exclude unwanted data.
-In this case, we only care about events performed on the iOS platform.
+In this case, we only care about events performed by Chrome users.
 Therefore, add a "Browser" filter, where Browser equals "Chrome".
 At this point, your query should look like this:

 Step 4 (optional): Choose Breakdowns

 Breakdowns segment data into groups.
 In this case, we don't need to apply a breakdown since we already have the query in place to answer our question.
 However, if we wanted to see how the flow varies by city, we could add a "City" breakdown.

 Congratulations, you've constructed your first Flows query!
 Now, it's time to examine the results.

 Flows features two visualizations to help you view the results of your query in the clearest chart type.
 By default, Flows displays the User Flows chart, which uses a Sankey diagram to visually display multiple paths on the same chart.
 This visualization excels when trying to identify different variants of a similar path, or following one particular trail.